mdaquin/OWLDLcall/README.md

 And an optional one :
  - A `namefile` where the new ontology will be saved (under the directory provided in the first argument) if you want to save the inferred assertions in a new file

-It produces on `stdout` the triples (in NTriples format) that are generated from calls to external functions.
+It produces on `stdout` the triples (in NTriples format) that are generated from calls to external functions. (not accurate)

 ## Example